Hannie Shaft Southwestern College

 What is the main question/issue of the debate?

 Who best answered/addressed that question/issue?
-Note: The characteristics of best should be determined by you and not me.
+Note: The characteristics of best should be determined by you not me.